 It is somewhat expensive to live in Lebanon and in recent years, it got even more expensive.

 And, of course, like everywhere else, the expenses may vary from one region to another, but when it comes to the capital, Beirut is the ninth most expensive city in the world for ex-pats and tourists.

 However, there are still ways to live there and not spend too much money: you can still rent for a few hundred dollars and buy your food from low-cost shops.Cost of Living Index:

 Lebanon : Cost of Living by City

-However, you should be ready to pay for your drinks as the price of a bear can reach up to 5$ or 6$ at pubs and clubs.
+However, you should be ready to pay for your drinks as the price of a beer can reach up to 5$ or 6$ at pubs and clubs.

 Practice going to supermarkets and open markets that often pop up in major cities, and if your diet includes a lot of veggies and fruits you can truly save plenty of money.